Last Updated on 31/08/2020 by Adina

 - 7 sheets gelatine

-- 100 g/ 3.5 oz lady fingers
+- 100 g/ 3.5 oz ladyfingers

-- 200 ml/ 6.7 fl.oz/ ¾ cup + 2 tablespoons milk
+- 200 ml/ 6.7 fl.oz/ ¾ cup milk

-- 250 g/ 8.8oz / 1 cup ricotta
+- 250 g/ 8.8 oz / 1 cup ricotta

-- 165 g/ 5.8 oz/ 2/3 cup smetana/sour cream
+- 165 g/ 5.8 oz/ 2/3 cup sour cream

-- 120 g/ 4.2 oz/ scant 2/3 cup oz sugar
+- 130 g/ 4.6 oz/ 2/3 cup sugar

 - 1 teaspoon lemon zest

-- 2 packets vanilla sugar
+- 2 tablespoons granulated sugar

 - 200 g/ 7 oz raspberries

-Place the soaked gelatine leaves into a saucepan.
-Turn on the lowest burner and dissolve the gelatine on very low heat while stirring all the time.
-It will only take a very short time, about ½ a minute until the gelatine is dissolved.
-Do not let it boil!
-Read the packet's instructions as well before you start working with the gelatine.
+- Place the soaked gelatin leaves into a saucepan.
+Dissolve on very low heat while stirring gently all the time.
+It will only take about 20-30 seconds until it is dissolved.
+Do not let it come to a boil!
+Take off the heat.

-Take off the heat and quickly stir in one tablespoon of the ricotta mixture.
+- Quickly stir in one tablespoon of the ricotta mixture.
 Add the remaining ricotta mixture, one tablespoon at a time, only adding the next tablespoon when the previous is completely incorporated.
-Place the mixture for about 5 minutes in the refrigerator until it starts to set, only starts to set, don't let it set yet.
+Place the mixture for about 5 minutes in the refrigerator until it starts to set.
+Only starts to set, don't let it set yet.

-Line a baking dish of approximately 21x32 cm/ 8x13 inch with cling film.
+- Line a baking dish of approximately 21x32 cm/ 8x13 inch with cling film.
 Pour the ricotta – heavy cream mixture into the pan.
 Shake the pan to help the mixture spread evenly into the pan.
 Cover with another piece of cling film and place in the fridge for at least 4-5 hours or until set.

-When set remove the cling film from the top of the cake.
+- When set remove the cling film from the top of the cake.
 Place a fitting serving tray on top of the baking dish and turn the cake onto the serving tray.
 Remove the other piece of cling film.

 - Serve immediately or place in the fridge until ready to serve.